Find out what you will pay with short-term loans, and if the cost is worth the convenience.

 What other fees come with short-term loans?

 Short term loan fees vary by lender and state, but generally charge a fixed-fee based on the amount borrowed.
 You can expect around a $10 to $30 fee for every $100 borrowed.
 A $15 fee for $100 borrowed is pretty standard; going along with this example, these terms equate to around a 400% APR for a 2 week plan.

 The lender will usually outline the monthly and annual fees ahead of time.
 For late payments or defaults on the loan, you could be charged additional fees.
 Making payments on time and paying back all fees is essential, because the lender can take you to court otherwise.

 Factors to consider in addition to the interest rates

 Want to apply?
 Here’s how

-If you are interested in applying for a short term loan, you can compare different company options using the comparison table on this page.
+If you are interested in applying for a short-term loan, you can compare different lenders available in your state.
 Once you decide on a lender, you can click “Go to site,” to then be directed over to the lender’s online application form.
-To be eligible for application, you must be at least 18 years old, and be generating income to your bank account.
+To be eligible for application, you must be at least 18 years old and be generating income to your bank account.